cansik/pg4nosql/README.md

 Just run the command:
 `pip install pg4nosql`

-During alpha stage the api will change with each build.
-So try to stay with one version if you want to use it.
+*During alpha stage the api will change with each build.
+So try to stay with one version if you want to use it.*

 ##### The hacky way (newer release)
-1. [download](https://github.com/cansik/pg4nosql/tarball/0.2.4) or clone this repository (current release: `0.2.4`)
+1. [download](https://github.com/cansik/pg4nosql/tarball/0.2.4) or clone this repository
 2. run the command `python setup.py install`

 ### Changelog
+* Version `0.3.2`
+  * project cleanup
 * Version `0.3.1`
   * auto-commit for very operation as default
   * save does not affect saving object anymore